 I did not add a vignette to the first picture, so you can see what the result is of the “Vignette” tool and the “Vintage” filter with the standard settings.

-The Vignette tool
+The Vignette tool in Snapseed

 Go to Tools in Snapseed and tap “Vignette”.
 The picture below shows the result of this tool with the standard settings.
 The corners are darkened and you see a blue dot.
 You can now enlarge or reduce the area with two fingers on the screen.
 Keep your vinger on the blue dot to move the vignette.
 Swipe up or down to see the settings.
 Swipe left or right to adjust the Outer Brightness or Inner Brightness.